 The relative HGS is a better indicator than the absolute HGS for assessing the health-related musculoskeletal fitness in children.
 Future research should establish percentile scores for the relative values of the HGS test in children in order to accurately assess their health-related muscular strength.

 Pre-recorded Oral Presentations, Virtual

 How to cite this study:

-After the 25th ECSS Anniversary Congress, our study was built upon further and the complete findings were published in the International Journal of Applied Exercise Physiology, Vol.10(1), 2021, so you can cite the article in this journal as follows:
+After the 26th ECSS Annual Congress, our study will be built upon further and the complete findings will be published in a peer-reviewed journal, so you can cite the article as follows: coming soon